Baggage Shipping to Belgium

 Important Belgium Customs Information

-Duty & Tax relief if not automatic; personal effects being shipped must be at least 1 year old.
-Any new items must be shipped separately under a different consignment number to the Personal Effects, and taxes and duties paid immediately.
-Clearance delays to be expected for Personal Effects.
+Duty & Tax relief is not automatic; personal effects being shipped must be at least 1 year old.
+Any new items must be shipped separately under a different consignment number to the Personal Effects, and taxes and duties are to be paid immediately.

 General Customs Information